-The USC Gould School of Law provides a forward-looking, interdisciplinary legal education guided by nationally renowned professors and informed by the diversity of a friendly and collegial student body.
-As one of the most diverse of the nation’s top law schools, USC Law is made up of students from throughout the country and around the world whose ideas and experiences enrich the learning process and provide new perspectives on the law.
+Established as the first law school in the southwestern United States, the USC Gould School of Law provides a forward-looking, interdisciplinary legal education guided by nationally renowned professors and informed by the diversity of a friendly and collegial student body.
+As the most diverse of the nation's top law schools, USC Law is made up of students from throughout the country and around the world whose ideas and experiences enrich the learning process and provide new perspectives on the law.
 Through close collaboration, interdisciplinary academic training and hands-on application of skills, students acquire the experiences and knowledge necessary to succeed as leaders in a global environment.

-USC Law alumni are partners in the world’s largest law firms, CEOs and presidents of multimillion-dollar companies, and leaders in public service organizations.
-Since its founding in 1900, the school has produced hundreds of judges, and its graduates have held elected offices ranging from mayor of cities large and small to a United States senator.
+USC Law alumni are partners in the world's largest law firms, CEOs and presidents of multimillion-dollar companies, and leaders of civil rights movements.
+Since its founding in 1900, the school has produced hundreds of judges, and its graduates have held elected offices ranging from mayor of cities large and small to a United States Senator.

 AdministrationRobert K. Rasmussen, J.D., Dean*

 Albert O. Brecht, J.D., M.LL., Associate Dean and Chief Information Officer*

 Brad Calhoun, M.Div., Associate Dean and Acting Chief Development Officer

 Gregory C. Keating, M.A., J.D., Ph.D., Associate Dean